 Yolanda: Well, I’ll bet you bought some bad tablets.

-If the fallacious reasoner points out irrelevant circumstances that the reasoner is in, such as the arguer’s having a vested interesting in people accepting the position, then the ad hominem fallacy may be called a Circumstantial Ad Hominem.
-If the fallacious attack is on the arguer’s associates, or ability or background or personal character it may be called an Abusive Ad Hominem, although the attack on the arguer’s associates is more commonly called Guilt by Association.
-If the fallacy is due to the origin of the arguer’s views it is a kind of Genetic Fallacy.
+If the fallacious reasoner points out irrelevant circumstances that the reasoner is in, such as the arguer’s having a vested interest in people accepting the position, then the ad hominem fallacy may be called a Circumstantial Ad Hominem.
+If the fallacious attack points out some despicable trait of the arguer, it may be called an Abusive Ad Hominem.
+An Ad hominem that attacks an arguer by attacking the arguer’s associates is called the Fallacy of Guilt by Association.
+If the fallacy focuses on a complaint about the origin of the arguer’s views, then it is a kind of Genetic Fallacy.
 If the fallacy is due to claiming the person does not practice what is preached, it is the Tu Quoque Fallacy.
-Two Wrongs Make a Right is also another type of ad hominem fallacy.
+Two Wrongs do not Make a Right is also a type of Ad Hominem fallacy.

 Ad Hominem, Circumstantial